 6.7.3 Solution Evaluation

-The solution provides information flows and procedures for on-demand location information history reporting, which do not affect any of the existing information flows and procedures.
+The solution provides information flows and procedures for on-demand location information history reporting, after the location management client returns from off-network operation.
+The described solution does not affect any of the existing information flows and procedures for on-network operation.

 6.8 Solution 8: Triggered location history reporting